A Wimp’s Tale.

 It all gets very unintentionally Python-esque.
 When Amir must infiltrate Pakistan and the Taliban, he sports a fake beard (purchased from the women at THE LIFE OF BRIAN stoning); he passes by a man actually “selling his leg” (like the tradesman in JABBERWOCKY).
 And he attends a stoning in that fake beard!

-He finds his nephew sold to a Taliban official who is – wait for it! – Assef all grown up.
-So the neighborhood bully joined the Taliban!
-Now that’s Karma on crack!
+He finds his nephew sold to a Taliban official who is – wait for it! – Assef the bully all grown up.
+Karma on crack!
+Being the neighborhood bully as a boy, is that the career path to joining the Taliban as an adult?
 Again – unintentionally – this scene is a laugh-riot, because Assef tells Amir he can have the boy for the price of… a good ass-kicking!
-As Assef takes Amir to the cleaners, we imagine Amir’s years of heartsickness in crawling away from Hassan’s rape would have given him the nutsac to bite back, but no, he takes it like a real ‘90’s man, crying and bleeding.
+As Assef takes Amir to the cleaners, we imagine Amir’s years of heartsickness in crawling away from Hassan’s rape would have given him the nutsack to bite back, but no, he takes it like a real ‘90’s man, crying and bleeding.
 It is up to the nephew to slingshot Assef and drag his uncle out by the soft parts.

 And this is where the film’s message becomes ambiguous.
 Amir takes the boy in as some sort of atonement for his guilt in ruining his half-brother’s life.
 But can there ever be atonement for that?
 Once you go chickenshit in watching your friend get raped, then destroy him further for your own guilt, can you ever atone?
 You can take in a hundred kids, you can start an Orphanarium, but will it ever dispel that worm in your guts?
 Does that worm ever sleep or take a vacation?
 Or does it birth baby worms to gnaw at your innards forever?